Counting finite $O$-sequences of a given multiplicity: Introduction

 \section{Introduction}

 Let $O_d$ denote the number of all finite $O$-sequences of a given multiplicity $d$.
-Finite $O$-sequences correspond to the $h$-vectors of Cohen–Macaulay quotient rings of polynomial algebras with respect to the standard grading.
+Finite $O$-sequences correspond to the $h$-vectors of Cohen–Macaulay quotient rings of polynomial graded algebras with respect to the standard grading.
 As such, the sequence~$(O_d)_d$ has drawn the interest of several authors.

-In~\cite{RR}, L.~Roberts conjectured that the sequence $(O_d/O_{d-1})_d$ is decreasing and converges to a number strictly greater than $1$ as $d$ increases.
+We recall that in~\cite{RR}, L.~Roberts posed the question if the sequence $(O_d/O_{d-1})_d$ converges to a number strictly greater than $1$ as $d$ increases.
 In~\cite{SL}, an interesting iterative formula for computing the number of finite $O$-sequences under specific conditions, other than the multiplicity, is presented (see \cite[Formula (3)]{SL}), along with some asymptotic estimates.
 In~\cite[Theorem 2.4]{ES}, it is shown that $(O_d)_d$ is bounded above by the Fibonacci sequence, and a lower bound is provided in terms of integer partitions.
 In~\cite{SZ}, both upper and lower bounds for $O_d$ are significantly improved.
 A natural combinatorial description of finite $O$-sequences via suitably defined connected graphs is given in~\cite{CLM}.
 Related problems, such as the enumeration of stable and strongly stable ideals under certain constraints, are studied, for example, in~\cite{Ceria} (see also the references therein).

-In this paper, we show that the sequence $(O_d)_d$ is sub-Fibonacci, and we observe that if the sequence $(O_d/O_{d-1})_d$ converges, then its limit must be a real number $b$ such that $1 \leq b \leq \frac{1+\sqrt{5}}{2}$, i.e.~the golden ratio, which is also the limit of the ratio of the Fibonacci sequence.
+In this paper, we show that the sequence $(O_d)_d$ is sub-Fibonacci, according to an extension of the definition given by P.~C. Fishburn and F.~S. Roberts in \cite{FR}, and observe that if the sequence $(O_d/O_{d-1})_d$ converges, then its limit must be a real number $b$ such that $1 \leq b \leq \frac{1+\sqrt{5}}{2}$, i.e.~the golden ratio, which is also the limit of the ratio of the Fibonacci sequence.
 This analysis also produces an elementary method for computing~$O_d$.
-Moreover, by revisiting the insightful decomposition of the sous-escalier of lex-segment ideals introduced by S. Linusson in \cite{SL}, originally used to obtain the already quoted \cite[Formula (3)]{SL}, we derive an iterative formula for $O_d$.
+Moreover, by revisiting the insightful decomposition of the sous-escalier of lex-segment ideals introduced by S. Linusson in~\cite{SL}, originally used to obtain the already quoted \cite[Formula (3)]{SL}, we derive an iterative formula for $O_d$.